Georgetown (Washington, D.C.): Georgetown University

 The main campus of Georgetown University is located on the western edge of the Georgetown neighborhood.
 Father John Carroll founded Georgetown University as a Jesuit private university in 1789, though its roots extend back to 1634.
 Although the school struggled financially in its early years, Georgetown expanded into a branched university after the American Civil War under the leadership of university president Patrick Francis Healy.
 As of 2007, the university has 6,853 undergraduate students and 4,490 graduate students on the main campus.

 The main campus is just over 102 acre in area and includes 58 buildings, student residences capable of accommodating 80 percent of undergraduates, various athletic facilities, and the medical school.
 Most buildings employ collegiate Gothic architecture and Georgian brick architecture.
 Campus green areas include fountains, a cemetery, large clusters of flowers, groves of trees, and open quadrangles.
 The main campus has traditionally centered on Dahlgren Quadrangle, although Red Square has replaced it as the focus of student life.
 Healy Hall, built in Flemish Romanesque style from 1877 to 1879, is the architectural gem of Georgetown's campus, and is a National Historic Landmark.

+The 1973 film The Exorcist was partly filmed at Georgetown University and the surrounding area.
+The Exorcist steps, the stairway that the character Father Damien fell down, connects Prospect Street, on the edge of the campus, and M Street.